 February the 6th, 2004

-The outliner displays a short text that describes each element from the the tree.
+The Outline view displays a short text that describes each element from the tree.
 The description is composed from the value of the first attribute and the first words from the text content of the rendered element.
-The buttons from outliner toolbar allow you to filter out the attribute value, the text or both.
-DocBook XSL Stylesheets 1.64.1
+The buttons from the Outline view toolbar allow you to filter out the attribute value, the text or DocBook XSL Stylesheets 1.64.1